Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 Abscess

-• prolonged soreness of a moderate or mild nature;
+• prolonged moderate or mild pain;

 Other causes of chest pain